-- receive a pro rata share of all net income and net capital gains distributions attributable to that Series made by the Fund (except for Management Fee Distributions (as defined in this document) and distributions of capital gains to redeeming Unitholders); - share pro rata in the net assets of that Series upon the wind-up or termination of the Fund; - vote at all meetings of the Fund (where the nature of the business to be transacted at an investor meeting concerns an issue that is relevant only to holders of a particular Series, only holders of that Series will be entitled to vote); and - redeem, reclassify Units to another Series of the Fund, or switch Units of the Fund to units of another Lysander Fund, except that switches between a Lysander Fund and Lysander-Canso U.S. Credit Fund are not permitted.
+- receive a pro rata share of all net income and net capital gains distributions attributable to that Series made by the Fund (except for Management Fee Distributions (as defined in this Simplified Prospectus) and distributions of capital gains to redeeming Unitholders); - share pro rata in the net assets of that Series upon the wind-up or termination of the Fund; - vote at all meetings of the Fund (where the nature of the business to be transacted at an investor meeting concerns an issue that is relevant only to holders of a particular Series, only holders of that Series will be entitled to vote); and - redeem, reclassify Units to another Series of the Fund, or switch Units of the Fund to units of another Lysander Fund, except that switches between a Lysander Fund that is not a U.S. Dollar Fund and a U.S. Dollar Fund are not permitted.